mzxio/red/transcription/the story/book two/You could have asked.md

 How can it be best when this is where it  got us?
 You obviously missed something important.
 What was it?

-“I don’t even know any more.”

-“You could have asked.”
+“I don’t know any more.
+You could have asked.”